jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 slug: histograms-and-kdes
 modified: 2020-04-13
 ---
-#### Histograms and Kernel Density Estimators explained with Jenga bricks and sandpiles
+#### Histograms and Kernel Density Estimators explained with bricks and sandpiles

 In this blog post, we are going to look at the basic properties of histograms and kernel density estimators (KDEs) and show how they can be useful to draw insights from the data.

+Histograms are well known in the Data Science community and often used for exploratory data analysis.
+We are going to construct a histogram from scratch and look at its basic properties.

+Kernel Density Estimators (KDEs) are less popular, and, at first sight, more complicated than histograms.
+But the methods for generating histograms and KDEs are very similar and it's worth giving KDEs a second look because of their flexibility.
+Building upon our histogram example, I will demistify the KDE construction and, hopefully, convince you to add KDEs to your Data Science toolbox.

+## Data

 To illustrate the concepts, I will use a small data set I collected over the last few months.
 Almost two yeast ago I started meditating regularly, and, at some point, I added the daily meditation session duration to the list of observations I collect.

 {{< figure src="/histograms-and-kdes/meditation.png" >}}

 As you can see, I usually meditate half an hour a day with some weekend outlier sessions that last for around an hour.
 But sometimes I am very tired and I meditate for just 15 to 20 minutes.
 I end a session when I feel that it should end, so the session duration is a fairly random quantity.

 The [meditation.csv](/histograms-and-kdes/meditation.csv) data set contains the session durations in minutes.

+## Histograms

 I would like to know more about the distribution of this data.
 For example, how likely is it, for a randomly chosen session to last between 25 and 35 minutes?